Ruulian/writeups/qualif-ec2-2022-esaip/my_first_treasure/README.md

 .Ch3Ak1 { color: red; }
 ```

-I let you only the part we the second part of our flag!
+I let you only the part with the second part of our flag!

 Our flag: ``R2Lille{Ch3Ak1``